 WWIB knew that mere education and networking opportunities were not enough to build camaraderie.
 So, we injected excitement around our vision by celebrating our successes.
 Our spectacular Annual Event and the Wollondilly Women in Excellence Awards (WWIEA) enhance our value as a network to not only its members but our community at large.

 Our past events have raised money that we donated back to our local community via a chosen charity or organisation.
 Previous beneficiaries include Caring for Wollondilly, Our Community Pantry, Dilly Drought Drive, WACCares and WIRES Wollondilly.

 We rose to a New Challenge

-In the unprecedented climate of the Covid-19 pandemic, WWIBN conceived virtual programs for our financial members to keep in touch, seek advice and support from other businesses attempting to navigate the same economic terrain.
+In the unprecedented climate of the Covid-19 pandemic, WWIB conceived virtual programs for our financial members to keep in touch, seek advice and support from other businesses attempting to navigate the same economic terrain.

-The Wollondilly Women in Business Network is the fastest and largest business group in the Wollondilly Shire today.
+The Wollondilly Women in Business network is the fastest and largest business group in the Wollondilly Shire today.
 So, join us, participate, be active, engage and success can be yours!